ibm-cloud-docs/cloud-databases/howto-vpes.md

 3. Make sure your {{site.data.keyword.databases-for}} deployment's [private endpoint is enabled](/docs/cloud-databases?topic=cloud-databases-service-endpoints).

-4. In the {{site.data.keyword.cloud_notm}} console, click the Menu icon and select -> VPC Infrastructure -> Network -> Virtual private endpoint gateways.
+4. In the {{site.data.keyword.cloud_notm}} console, click the menu icon and select -> VPC Infrastructure -> Network -> Virtual private endpoint gateways.
 Create a VPE for your {{site.data.keyword.databases-for}} instances with the [following instruction](/docs/vpc?topic=vpc-about-vpe).

 5. After you create your VPE, it might take a few minutes for the new VPE and pDNS to complete the process and begin working for your VPC.
 Completion is confirmed when you see an IP address set in the [details view](/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway) of the VPE.